 020 7 631 0101

 London Nightline is a confidential and anonymous listening and practical information service run by students for students.
 All their volunteers have undergone extensive training and understand that university isn't always plain sailing.
 They are available netween 9pm - 8am every night in term-time.
-ON their website you can find other contact methods including SMS, email and Skype.
+On their website you can find other contact methods including SMS, email and Skype.

 St Peter's Hospital, Chertsey

-Read our ‘helping a friend in crisis’ guide
+Read our ‘helping a friend in crisis’ guide.

-Then call Security on 01784 443888 if it’s safe to do so: they’ll take additional information to guide the emergency services to the emergency.
-For a non-life threatening emergencies please consider reading our medical help and advice page.
+If you have a life-threatening medical emergency call 999 immediately.
+If you are on campus please call Security on 01784 443888 as soon as it is safe to do so to they can take any additional information to support emergency and to guide the emergency services to the correct location on campus.
+For non life-threatening please consider reading our medical help and advice page.

 If you have an emergency maintenance issue (like a serious water leak), report this to your Hall Reception as soon as possible.
-If your Hall Reception is closed, call Security on 01784 443888